 In 2006 the Goldwater family founded the Parent Organized Partnerships Supporting Infants and Children Learning to Eat (P.O.P.S.I.C.L.E.)
 Center.
 They were quickly joined by three additional local families united by a common goal – to help children with feeding disorders and to create a support system for families.
 The organization offered monthly support groups for parents and created the now internationally recognized Medical Professional Council.

 The following year, P.O.P.S.I.C.L.E.
-Center formed the Community Advisors board and the Medical Professional Council developed the Infant and Child Feeding Questionnaire to ensure early identification of infants and children with pediatric feeding disorders.
+Center formed the Community Advisors board and the Medical Professional Council developed the Infant and Child Feeding Questionnaire to ensure early identification of infants and children with pediatric feeding disorder.
 The same year, P.O.P.S.I.C.L.E.
-Center established an accredited webinar, created feeding workshops, and launched an enhanced website for parents and professionals seeking valuable resources on pediatric feeding disorders.
+Center established an accredited webinar, created feeding workshops, and launched an enhanced website for parents and professionals seeking valuable resources on pediatric feeding disorder.

 Through the determination and persistence of the staff, Board of Directors, Community Advisors and Medical Professional Council members, P.O.P.S.I.C.L.E.
 Center continued to bolster the reach of the organization.
 With an increased need to serve parents worldwide, the monthly parent support meetings evolved into a peer-to-peer coaching program, the Power of Two.
 By 2012, the third Pediatric Feeding Disturbances conference welcomed hundreds of attendees and featured internationally recognized feeding experts.

 Feeding Matters has accomplished a great deal since P.O.P.S.I.C.L.E.
 Center’s inception in 2006.
-Our commitment to creating a world where children with pediatric feeding disorders will thrive motivates us to continuously seek innovative ways to reach the children who need us most.
-We remain deeply devoted to furthering advances in pediatric feeding disorders by accelerating identification, igniting research and promoting collaborative care for children and families.
+Our commitment to creating a world where children with pediatric feeding disorder will thrive motivates us to continuously seek innovative ways to reach the children who need us most.
+We remain deeply devoted to furthering advances in pediatric feeding disorder by accelerating identification, igniting research and promoting collaborative care for children and families.